 This area is particularly beautiful in the fall when hues of oranges, reds and yellows brighten the trail.
 The Lakeland Linear Trail starts at Evergreen Way along Lakeland Hills Way and connects with Sunset Park.
 At Sunset Park, there are several loops ranging from a half-mile to 1 mile in length.
 Trail lovers can also trek down Lake Tapps Parkway and walk along the asphalt trail connecting to Evergreen Way for 1.62 miles.
 For a complete list of trails for all levels of experience, visit www.trailink.com.

-Auburn offers a variety of entertainment and attractions, including the Auburn Symphony Orchestra, Emerald Downs, the Neely Mansion, Pacific Ballroom Dance, White River Amphitheater, Muckleshoot Casino/Iron Horse Casino and White River Valley Museum.
+Auburn, Washington, offers a variety of entertainment and attractions, including the Auburn Symphony Orchestra, Emerald Downs, the Neely Mansion, Paciﬁc Ballroom Dance, White River Amphitheater and White River Valley Museum.

 AUBURN AVENUE THEATER